 Once you've determined that you have $40,000 in equity, you may or may not be able to borrow all of that.
 The loan to value (LTV) ratio dictates how much a lender is willing to lend.
 Many banks and financial institutions use an LTV of 80%, which means they won't let you carry debt that is more than 80% of your home's value.
 This debt includes your current mortgage as well as the new loan or line of credit.

 For example, if your home is worth $150,000 and your bank uses an 80% LTV, you could only have $120,000 in debt.
 So, in the end, you would be eligible to apply for a $10,000 home equity loan or line of credit.

-Now that you know how much your home is worth, you can start the process of applying for a home equity line of credit or home equity loan by completing a quick form online.
-Answer a few questions, and a Citizens Bank Home Loan Advisor will contact you by the end of the next business day to complete your application.
+Now that you know how much your home is worth, you can apply for a home equity line of credit online.
+For a home equity loan you can complete a quick form online and a Citizens Bank Home Loan Originator will contact you by the end of the next business day to complete your application